litun5315/CUMCM2019C/README.md

 # CUMCM 2019C

-introduction:

-our prize-winning work in **CUMCM2019C** is released in this repository, including code and paper.
+Our prize-winning work in **CUMCM2019C** is released in this repository, including code and paper.

 ## THANKS